Classes start October 2, 2018!

 Refer to your promissory note for specific deferment provisions.

 If you are having difficulty repaying your loan but do not qualify for a deferment, you may request a forbearance from your lender or servicer.
 Forbearance is the temporary postponement or reduction in your payment.
 It may extend the time it takes to repay your loan.
 Interest continues to accrue during the forbearance, causing the total loan amount to increase.
 You must contact your lender/holder to request forbearance.
 Most forbearance is discretionary - it is completely up to your loan holder to grant one.
-Some possible reasons for forbearance include:
+There are two types of forbearances, General and Mandatory.

 You may be eligible for loan discharge/forgiveness if you meet the federally mandated requirement.
 If you are eligible for loan discharge, your student loan will be forgiven and you will not have to repay the loan.
 GENERALLY, FEDERAL STUDENT LOANS MAY NOT BE DISCHARGED OR CANCELLED DUE TO BANKRUPTCY.
 Possible reasons for student loan discharge include: